valkey-io/valkey-doc/docs/management/scaling.md

 * The cluster will try to migrate a replica from the master that has the greatest number of replicas in a given moment.
 * To benefit from replica migration you have just to add a few more replicas to a single master in your cluster, it does not matter what master.
-* There is a configuration parameter that controls the replica migration feature that is called `cluster-migration-barrier`: you can read more about it in the example `redis.conf` file provided with Redis Cluster.
+* There is a configuration parameter that controls the replica migration feature that is called `cluster-migration-barrier`: you can read more about it in the example `valkey.conf` file provided with Valkey Cluster.

-#### Upgrade nodes in a Redis Cluster
+#### Upgrade nodes in a Valkey Cluster

-Upgrading replica nodes is easy since you just need to stop the node and restart it with an updated version of Redis.
+Upgrading replica nodes is easy since you just need to stop the node and restart it with an updated version of Valkey.
 If there are clients scaling reads using replica nodes, they should be able to reconnect to a different replica if a given one is not available.